ShivamBhosale/100DaysOfCode/index.md

 ## Day 64 - MNIST
 Since it was a busy day, just to keep my streak in progress I made a simple model using MNIST keras datasets.

+## Day 65 - Tweet Sentiment
+Made a tweet sentiment analyzer using LSTM framework in TensorFlow.